-Planning to camp this spring?
+Up Next: Planning to camp this spring?
 Looking for tips on how to make your next outdoor experience a blast?
-Why don’t you try these 25 five badass camping hacks for size?
+Why don’t you try these 26 badass camping hacks for size?

-Editor’s Note – This post was originally published on March 2017 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published in March 2017, and has been updated for quality and relevancy.